arcalot/arcalot-round-table/CHARTER.md

 After the nomination period, elections take place asynchronously through the same process as standard proposals.

+A proposal to remove a chair from their position for any reason other than those stated at the beginning of this section follows the normal proposal process.

 ## Code of Conduct Enforcement

 Removing or disciplining an ART member due to a violation of the [Arcalot Code of Conduct](https://github.com/arcalot/.github/blob/main/CODE_OF_CONDUCT.md) is initiated by any chair as a pull request to the ART.
-Only the chairs vote on these matters, with an approval by unanimous consent of the active chairs and with a 7 calendar day voting period.
-In the case of a dissenting vote, unanimous consent is not achieved, and the matter moves to the normal proposal process as described above.
+Only the chairs vote on these matters, with an approval by a majority of the chairs voting in favor with none voting against and with a 7 calendar day voting period.
+In the case of a dissenting vote, consent is not achieved, and the matter moves to the normal proposal process.
 An appeal may be made by any active ART member or by the affected party within 7 calendar days of the removal or discipline action taking effect via the normal proposal process.